infinite-Joy/stock-analysis/README.md

 * rebase your master branch to upstream before pushing to git and submitting a pull request:

     $ git rebase upstream/master

+**I would really appreciate any contributions to making this more user friendly.**

 If you need a windows executable mail me at joydeepubuntu[at]gmail[dot]com